-- Select Directory > Directory Integrations.
+- Click Directory > Directory Integrations.

 - Click Active Directory.

-- Click Add Agent.
+- Click the Settings tab and click Add Agent.

-Change the AD Agent User
+Change the Okta AD agent user

 - From the Start menu, type run, then type services.msc.